duytq94/cross-platform-how-it-works/README.md

 ![rn architecture](photos/rn-arch.png)

 - JSC (JavaScriptCore, also called JS engine, written in C++) is a framework that allows JavaScript code to be run on mobile devices.
 On iOS devices, this framework is directly provided by the OS while Android devices don't have it, so React Native needs to bundle it along with the Android app.
-- React Native bridge (written in Java/C++) allows communication (by message, sent as a serialized JSON, asynchronous) between JS thread (handle your React logic code in JS bundle) and Native thread.
+- React Native bridge (written in Java/C++) allows communication (by message JSON serialize, batch update, asynchronous) between JS thread (handle your React logic code in JS bundle) and Native thread.
 - Native (also called Main/UI) thread to handle UI rendering, user gestures...
 - Yoga (written in C/C++) is a cross-platform layout engine run on Shadow (also called Background/Layout) thread.